neil-ca-moore/neil-ca-moore.github.io/about.md

 permalink: /about/
 ---

-I work for Amazon as a Software Development Engineer.
-Until 2019 I worked for Adobe on various things.
+I work for Adobe.
 I finished my PhD on constraint programming in early 2011.

 Contact
 =======